c-m-jagielski/web_app/README.md

 # To-do list
 * Add test boards to load in to make testing easier, so you don't have to play a full game
 * Fix all bugs! ;)
-* Incorporate database on host to store game history
+* Incorporate optional database on local drive to store game history, settings, etc.